spell911/Env-Sensor/README.md

   ![grafana3](assets/images/grafana3.png)

-## Rest API
+## RESTful API
-### Strat rest api server
+### Strat RESTful API server
   - New terminal and run app.py
   ```bash
     python app.py
   ```
-  - You can use two simple in this project or create more rest api in app.py
+  - You can use two simple in this project or create more RESTful API in app.py
   - You also use postman for make a request and see the response from api.
   - It covers a period of time, by starting from the time of kafka start to produce until user request this api.
   - http://127.0.0.1:5000/temp-humidity-stats